Indonesia's '10 New Balis' tourism push rocked by disasters

-TANJUNG LESUNG, INDONESIA (AFP) - Picture-postcard Tanjung Lesung was a cornerstone of Indonesia's bid to supercharge its tourism industry, boasting palm-fringed beaches, a towering volcano in the middle of turquoise waters and a rainforest sanctuary for endangered Javan rhinos.
+TANJUNG LESUNG (Indonesia) • Picture-postcard Tanjung Lesung was a cornerstone of Indonesia's bid to supercharge its tourism industry.

+It boasts palm-fringed beaches, a rainforest sanctuary for endangered Javan rhinos and a towering volcano in the middle of turquoise waters.

-The shattered community was hosting a pop concert when the waves crashed ashore last month, at night and without warning.
+The community was hosting a pop concert when the waves crashed ashore last month at night and without warning.

 Several members of the Indonesian band Seventeen and more than 100 others at the Tanjung Lesung Beach Hotel were killed - about a quarter of those who died in the volcano-triggered tsunami.